 At times, the anxiety and grief still lingers (but hey, at least I can feel again?) and I’m more triggered than ever by LinkedIn.
 (Why am I still using this hellsite?)
 But it is one of the better decisions I’ve made, not only for myself, but hopefully, even if in small ways, for others, as I redistribute my labor, creativity, and energy in a new direction of service.
 Two days after resigning, I participated in a writer’s workshop with publisher Tin House, a vibe that helped me unlock a new level of consciousness that is hard to find in the underworld of tech.
 I’ve partnered with organizations to lead UX strategy on projects related to financial inclusion and land restoration.
 I’m crafting new coursework, one called ‘Design in a World of Chaos and Uncertainty,’ which I’ll be teaching at universities next year and hope to teach at workplaces, too.
 I’m learning how to take care of a new puppy who still loves to chew on all of my technology.
 I’m learning how to reconnect with my family in healthier ways.
 I’m learning how to swim again, reclaiming a connection to every muscle in my body.
 But most of all, I’m learning how to take care of myself and recognize what I’m truly capable of, lessons I couldn’t see in the silent tunnel of burnout.

 I’m not endorsing that you should quit your job or leave big tech or sell your company, but I believe there’s an opportunity for us to unlearn the harmful ways we’ve been programmed to navigate uncertainty and burnout.
-I know that I’ve been programmed, maybe you have too, to obsessssss over the uncertainty, hammering away at it as the burnout slowly creeps in.
-It’s no wonder that this would be the case in late-stage-surveillance-capitalism, when the driving force of many tech products we use and create hinge on providing certainty–more specifically, on providing data–and helping you make sense of that data so you can feel more certain.
-Don’t get me wrong, knowledge is power, but I can’t help but wonder, are we paying enough attention to how an over-reliance on certainty, the constant quest to be in-the-know, might be causing paranoia?
+I know that I’ve been programmed, maybe you have too, to obsess over the uncertainty, hammering away at it as the burnout slowly creeps in.
+It’s no wonder that this would be the case in late stage capitalism, when the driving force of many tech products we use and create hinge on providing certainty–more specifically, on providing data–and helping you make sense of that data so you can feel more certain.
+Don’t get me wrong, knowledge is power, but I can’t help but wonder, are we paying enough attention to how an over-reliance on certainty, and the quest to be in-the-know, might be causing a certain level of paranoia within us?
 Perhaps enough to make us forget how to navigate uncertainty in healthier ways?

 How many followers do you have on Instagram?
 Do you know the exact number?
 Why was there a decrease in the number of followers yesterday?
 Who was it that unfollowed you?
 Who was it that gave you a negative review?
 How many times did your subscribers click that link you shared?
 When did they click it?
 How many times did they click it?
 How many users joined the platform yesterday?
 Why was there a dip in engagement between December 9 and December 10?
 Did you see my post about that time I donated a kidney?
 If you saw it, why didn’t you like it?
 Bloody hell, are people really unsubscribing from your tool or content because it needs more data?
 Or because that tool or content creator is obsessively asking these questions?
 Mom says it’s the latter.